 The sense of community that the libraries provide would not be possible without the robust network and endpoint management system that BPL has built.
 Reliable Wi-Fi at every branch ensures that people can easily view entertainment, complete homework, and manage their businesses, on top of supporting the classes and programs the libraries offer.
 With a cloud-based endpoint management system, BPL is able to provide iPads, already configured with the applications and information they need, for library programs.
 Thanks to time saved from not having to manually configure iPads or be on-site to troubleshoot the network, the IT team and library staff can focus on providing the best services for library visitors.

 This breadth of programs and technology resources was not always the reality at BPL.
 The IT team has worked diligently to turn a once consumer-grade, limited visibility network into a streamlined, cloud-managed technology solution that has allowed BPL to build the thriving community it has today.
-Join us on September 20th at 10:00 am PT to hear from Rawle Jackman, Manager of Technology Services at BPL to hear why he chose Cisco Meraki as the network backbone for the library system, and how it has enabled them to provide new experiences for patrons.
-Register today!
+Watch the webinar recording to hear Rawle Jackman, Manager of Technology Services at BPL, explain why he chose Cisco Meraki as the network backbone for the library system, and how it has enabled them to provide new experiences for patrons.
+Watch it today!